Khaled-Mahmmoud/MyCompetitiveProgramming/CP.md

 Select a combination of three letters frome the set A,B,C,D and E. combinations can include {A,B,C} , {B,D,E} , {C,D,B}

-what if we allow repeated elements such as AAB, BBBCCD? the number of such combination = ncr(n+r-1,r) = (n+r-1)! / (n-1)! * r!
+what if we allow repeated elements such as AABC, BBBCCD? the number of such combination = ncr(n+r-1,r) = (n+r-1)! / (n-1)! * r!
 */
 ll perm(ll n,ll r)